 The gradient of the second line is 5.

-The gradients of both lines are 5, so yes, they are parallel.
+As the gradients of both lines are 5, they are parallel.